Liaoliaoliaole/LOG-core/tests/README.md

 `test-core-nox` checks the shared ten-second NOX lifetime boundary used by both active-device reporting and logstat export.

+`test-core-ipc-temperature` drives the production IPC reader through a pipe, checks full/partial/unknown frames, exercises SDAQ repeated-timestamp stall handling, and locks the CPU and MAX9611 Celsius conversions.

+`test-core-measurement-errors` starts an embedded open62541 server and sends real IPC messages through the SDAQ, IOBOX, MTI, and NOX node handlers.
+It checks normal recovery and the reserved measurement values `-901` through `-907` used by the 2026 error-code work, including the generic `-905` fallback when a configured source node is absent.

 `test-core-o` builds and runs `sdaq_offline_browse_gate_test.c`.
 It starts an embedded open62541 server and covers the SDAQ Unit browse gate, ISO-channel